KIRANKUMAR7296/Distracted-Driver-Classification/README.md

 ### 3. Features

-Data consist of Driver Images, each taken in A Car with A Driver doing something in the Car
+**Data Set** consist of **Driver Images**, each taken inside a Car with a Driver doing something.
-- Texting
-- Eating
-- Talking on the Phone
+- Texting | Talking on the Phone
+- Operating Radio | Music Player
+- Talking with Passenger
 - Makeup
+- Drinking
-- Reaching Behind (Reaching for some Object on the Back Seat)
+- Reaching Behind for some Object on the Back Seat.

 ### 4. Files
 1. **imgs.zip** - Zipped Folder of All (Train/Test) Images.